This is the most complete guide to Uber car accident claims and settlements online.

 Are Uber Passengers Covered by Uber’s PIP?

-Additionally, Uber’s current auto insurance policy with Progressive doesn’t have PIP while the Uber has passengers.
+Additionally, Uber’s current auto insurance policy with Progressive does not have PIP while the Uber has passengers.
+In this aspect, Uber is different from Lyft.

 What Can You Get Paid For In An Uber Car Accident?